javiator/tenant-management-mcp/README.md

 ## MCP Client Integration

-Run the server with `uv run backend-mcp-uv` and configure your MCP-compatible client (e.g., Cursor MCP, Claude Desktop) to point at the resulting socket or transport endpoint.
+Run the server with `uv run tm-mcp` and configure your MCP-compatible client (e.g., Cursor MCP, Claude Desktop) to point at the resulting socket or transport endpoint.
 Refer to your client’s documentation for wiring internal MCP servers.